mscottford/managing-complexity-with-clean-code/exercises/read-by-refactoring/README.md

    3. Run `pyenv install 3.11.4`
       1. This may take a few minutes, depending on your computer.
 3. Launch PyCharm Community Edition.
-4. Open this folder as a project.
+4. Open the `dateutil` directory as a project.
    1. If you're asked whether or not you trust the author of the project, you'll need to click "Trust Project" to proceed with the exercise.
    2. If you are prompted to create a virtual environment, click "Cancel".
 We'll set that up in the next step.
 5. Prep the development environment